MediScribe/docjet-mobile/docs/current/explicit-di.md

 ### Phase 1: Preparation and Testing Strategy

-1.  **[⚠️] Create Explicit Interfaces**
+1.  **[✅] Create Explicit Interfaces**
     *   [✓] 1.1 Identify key services for interface extraction (e.g., `AppConfig`)
-    *   [⚠️] 1.2 Extract interfaces capturing public methods/properties - NOT DONE, using concrete classes directly
+    *   [✓] 1.2 Extract interfaces capturing public methods/properties
+        * Created `AppConfigInterface` to define contract for AppConfig.
+        * Created `DioFactoryInterface` defining the contract for the **target, class-based** factory (receives `AppConfigInterface` via constructor, provides instance methods).
+        * How: Created interface files in `lib/core/interfaces` with abstract class definitions for the **target state**.
+        * Findings: Aligning interfaces with the target architecture early clarifies the refactoring goal.
-    *   [⚠️] 1.3 Write tests using interfaces - NOT DONE, using concrete classes directly
+    *   [✓] 1.3 Write tests using interfaces
+        * Updated AppConfig tests to use AppConfigInterface in type declarations.
+        * How: Modified test assertions to work against the interface rather than concrete class.
+        * Findings: Using interfaces in tests makes them more robust against implementation changes.
 2.  **[✓] Create Test Doubles**
     *   [✓] 2.1 Generate or manually create test doubles for each interface - Using mock concrete classes
     *   [✓] 2.2 Ensure doubles implement the full interface